What is a static website?

 Yet many of today’s websites are built with the structure of a traditional database-driven site like WordPress or HubSpot.
 This type of website can be clunky, slow to load, a hassle for developers to maintain, and vulnerable to hackers.
 A static site can address many of these issues and may better serve your website needs.
 Learn how to connect your CMS to a Static Site in 3 steps.

 Static sites enable you to decouple your content repository and front-end interface, giving you greater flexibility in how your content is served.
 Cost-efficiency is another reason companies migrate to a static site because static files are lightweight and often faster and cheaper to serve.

 In the last few years, static sites have greatly increased in popularity.
 This surge is primarily due to advances in developer tools (languages and libraries) and a stronger desire among businesses to optimize website performance beyond the limits of a database-driven site.
 Below, we’ll discuss the benefits of a static site in greater detail.

 Dynamic sites operate in a completely different way, by leveraging HTML and CSS as well as server-side scripting languages like PHP to build webpages on the fly and serve different content to each site visitor.

 Page speed can also be faster because a static site is pre-rendered as lightweight, static HTML files.
-It’s more efficient to render a pre-built webpage as opposed to building out the webpage for every page visitor.
+It’s more efficient to render a pre-built webpage instead of building out the webpage for every visitor.
 Improved page speeds can also translate to better SEO rankings.